 **** NOTICE: THIS SITE USES COOKIES FROM GOOGLE.
 INFORMATION ABOUT YOUR USE IS SHARED WITH GOOGLE.
 YOU ACCEPT AND AGREE TO ITS USE OF COOKIES. **** Welcome Aboard!
 Hope you enjoy personal pictures of NAS Pensacola, USS Alabama, USS JFK and more.
 See "OLDER POSTS".
 For Grant Stevens' fans: #22 is underway!
-And thanks for your continuing support; appreciate your ratings on Amazon!
+And thanks for your continuing support.
+Your ratings on Amazon are greatly appreciated!

 PERSONAL PHOTOS